modess/modess.github.io/_posts/2015-07-05-ngrok-a-versatile-tool-for-web-developers.md

 auth_token: "r4nd0m5tr1ng"
 {% endhighlight %}

-After this we can specify our tunnels, let's call it `vagrant` and points to our Vagrant machine.
+After this we can specify our tunnels, let’s call it `vagrant` and points to our Vagrant machine.

 {% highlight yaml %}
 tunnels: